 Part V: THE ENSEMBLE PREDICTION SYSTEM

 CHAPTER 1 Theory

 Table of contents

 1.1 Introduction

 1.2 Singular vectors

 1.2.1 Formulation of the singular vector computation

 1.2.2 Use of the total energy norm

 1.2.3 Use of the Hessian of the 3D-Var objective function

 APPENDIX A Eigenvalue algorithms

 1.1 INTRODUCTION

 The ensemble prediction system (EPS) is a technique to predict the probability distribution of forecast states, given a probability distribution of random analysis error and model error.
-(At the time of writing the latter is not taken into account in the operational EPS.)
-More specifically, the operational EPS is a set of (50) integrations of a lower resolution ( $T_L$ 159) version of the operational model from initial conditions which are constructed by either adding or subtracting small dynamically active perturbations to the operational analysis for the day.
+More specifically, the operational EPS is a set of (50) integrations of a lower resolution (T_L255) version of the operational model from initial conditions which are constructed by adding small dynamically active perturbations to the operational analysis for the day.
+Random model errors due to physical processes and subgrid-scale effects are represented by stochastically perturbing the tendencies of parameterized physical processes.
 In situations where the ensemble is tightly distributed around the operational integration, this forecast can be thought of as very likely to occur.
 More generally, the EPS gives a probability forecast of some given flow type, or some given category based on temperature, precipitation or other forecast variable.